eqld/nlsh/README.md

   # Set to null or omit for default behavior (English)
   # Can be overridden with --language/-l flag or NLSH_NLGC_LANGUAGE env var
   language: null

+  # Default backend for nlgc (optional)
+  # Falls back to global default_backend if not specified
+  # Can be overridden with NLSH_NLGC_DEFAULT_BACKEND env var
+  default_backend: null
 ```

 *   The `is_reasoning_model` flag is used by `nlsh` to identify models that provide reasoning tokens in their responses.
 When this flag is set to `true` and verbose mode (`-v`) is enabled, the tool will display the model's reasoning process.